lvrcek/advent-of-code-2020/README.md

 ## Setup

 Each day consists of two Python scripts, one for each task.
-In order to get a solution, copy your generated input into a `in.txt` file, and simply run the for a certain day and task script.
+In order to get a solution, copy your generated input into a `in.txt` file, save that file into a directory of the corresponding day, and simply run the Python script for the task you want solved.